nuxeo/nuxeo/README.txt

 Build with::

-  $ mvn install -Dmave.test.skip=true
+  $ mvn install -Dmaven.test.skip=true

-And deploy the two jars from the target subfolder into the nuxeo.ear/plugins or nxserver/bundles folder of you nuxeo server (and restart).
+And deploy the two jars from the target subfolder into the nuxeo.ear/plugins or nxserver/bundles folder of your nuxeo server (and restart).

 To import the folder '/home/ogrisel/Documents' into the workspace '/default-domain/workspaces/my-workspace' while monitoring the import logs from